 Price: $288.00 Duo, $264.00 Mono - Use Coupon Code BLOG for a nice discount when shopping on our website.

 Unlike the other wireless headsets on this list, the Yealink WH66 is a DECT headset, rather than a Bluetooth model.
 If you’d like to learn more about the differences between these two types of headsets, check out this Youtube video we recorded that helps to explain it.

-So, as you can see, there’s a big difference.
+So, as you can see, there’s a big difference in the range you get on this headset compared to others.
 So, if long wireless range is what you need, you won’t find another headset that will give you more than the Yealink.
 But, even though this is the long wireless range category, the Yealink WH 66 provides a lot more than just impressive distance.
+For example:

-With the WH66 you can connect to two of either device below (not all 3 seamlessly)
+With the WH66 you can connect to two of any device below (not all 3 simultaneously)